PeterResutik/bme307/docs/workflow.md

 #### 3.2.
 Import raw data
 Next, you will import the raw data (fastq files) by running qiime tools import.
 Notice that with this tool, each of the parameters you can provide starts with two dashes.
 Here you will be specifying the following parameters:

-* --type: whether your data is single-end or paired-end
+* type: whether your data is single-end or paired-end
-* --input-path specifies where your raw data is (path to the folder)
+* input-path specifies where your raw data is (path to the folder)
-* --input-format specifies the format of the data.
+* input-format specifies the format of the data.
 The available choices are provided [here](https://docs.qiime2.org/2023.7/tutorials/importing/#sequence-data-with-sequence-quality-information-i-e-fastq)
-* --output-path: species the output path of the artefact you generate.
+* output-path: species the output path of the artefact you generate.

 Run the following command: